 The Association aims to represent and promote the views and interests of our student members, encourage better links between all levels of the Inn’s membership.
 This includes the organisation of social activities for student membership and assisting the Inn’s provision of educational and social events.
 All student members of the Inn are automatically members of the Association, unless they choose not to be (by informing the Education Department).

-The Association is led by a Committee made up of an Executive, Student Representatives from each BPTC Provider, Debating and Mooting Club Secretaries and pre-BPTC Student Representatives.
-Pre-BPTC Representatives can be LLB students or GDL students who are members of the Inn.
+The Association is led by a Committee made up of an Executive, Student Representatives from each BPTC Provider and the Debating and Mooting Club Secretaries.

 Committee roles and general descriptions: